SelfLearnDevOps/SelfLearnDevops.github.io/README.md

 # Welcome to Self Learn Website for DevOps !

 - This website is created with Intent to Learn DevOps with guided videos
+- DevOps tools used for Automation are Azure DevOps and Github
 - If you are new to DevOps, Start with DevOps for Begineers Video
 - There is Concept video for every workload before doing Hands on Lab to get basics right
-- Building upon Concept , there are subscequent vidoes for Hands on Lab which you can Do IT Yourself
+- Building upon Concept , there are subscequent videos for Hands on Lab which you can Do IT Yourself
 - These Videos are made available through my YouTube Channel [DevOpsLabs](https://www.youtube.com/channel/UCWmVYgbW-KZbIFCMJTR-gxg)
 - Content is latest and and will be updated as and when there is technical refresh about that workload
-- DevOps tools used for Automation are Azure DevOps and Github

 ## *1. DevOps Concepts for Beginners !*